 E-learning is a system based on formalised teaching with the help of electronic resources.
 It can be termed as a network enabled transfer of skills and knowledge which offers the flexibility to fit in a large number of recipients at the same or different time schedules.
 It is gaining prominence in the African countries as classroom teaching is unable to meet the growing need to impart quality education.
 The African education system is underfunded with education institutes being situated in remote areas and lacking considerably qualified teaching staff.
-As a result of this, learners from different areas are encouraged towards adopting e-learning methods, such as K-12 sector, post-secondary, corporate and government learning, etc. According to IMARC Group’s latest report titled, “Africa E-Learning Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2019-2024”, the Africa e-learning market reached a value of more than US$ 792 Million in 2018, exhibiting a CAGR of around 14% during 2011-2018.
+As a result of this, learners from different areas are encouraged towards adopting e-learning methods, such as K-12 sector, post-secondary, corporate and government learning, etc. According to IMARC Group’s latest report titled, “Africa E-Learning Market: Industry Trends, Share, Size, Growth, Opportunity and Forecast 2020-2025”, the Africa e-learning market grew at a CAGR of 13% during 2014-2019.

 The report has segmented the market on the basis of type as packaged content, services and platform.
 Currently, packaged content accounts for the majority of the total market.
 The market is further segmented on the basis of technology, covering mobile learning, simulation based learning, game based learning, learning management system (LMS), etc. Amongst these, mobile learning holds the majority of the market share.
 On a regional-basis, South Africa, Morocco, Nigeria, Tunisia, and Kenya emerge as countries where e-learning is gaining prominence rapidly.
 South Africa represents the largest region, accounting for nearly one-fourth of the African market.
 An analysis of the competitive landscape provides the details key players operative in the market.
 Some of the major players are Eneza Education, Via Afrika, Obami, Tutor.ng, and Dapt.io.